all3n2601/Hospital-Management-System-MERN-Stack/README.md

 - **Inventory Management**: Keep track of medical supplies and equipment inventory.
 - **Billing System**: Generate and manage invoices for patient services.
 - **Reports and Analytics**: Generate insightful reports and analytics for better decision-making.
-- **Responsive Design**: Bootstrap is used for a mobile-friendly and responsive user interface.
+- **Responsive Design**: Taileing is used for a desktop-friendly and responsive user interface.

 ## Prerequisites